-Find out more about a day in the life of Biomedical Support Worker and soon to be Biomedical Scientist Diana Mohanaraja.
+Find out more about a day in the life of Kelvin Adu-Darko, an Advanced Biomedical Support Worker in Point of Care Testing (POCT), based at Croydon Hospital.

 Faecal alpha 1 anti-trypsin

 |Reporting frequency||7 working days|

 In protein losing enteropathy, serum proteins are lost into the gut.
 One way to assess this is to measure the concentration of alpha-1 antitrypsin in stool samples.
 Alpha-1 antitrypsin is a protease inhibitor, making it resistant to degradation by proteases in the stool sample.